Zitzeronion/Swalbe.jl/README.md

 Fy .= h∇py .+ slipy
 ```

 Now that we know the forces we just have to update our distribution functions `fout` and `ftemp` (the hot sauce of the lattice Boltzmann method), in this case with a simple single relaxation time collision operator ([BGK](https://journals.aps.org/pr/abstract/10.1103/PhysRev.94.511)) and periodic boundary conditions.
-This process is followed by an update of what is called macroscopic quantities, or simply the moment calculation
+Last part of the lattice Boltzmann time step is the update of what is called macroscopic quantities (thickness & velocity), or simply the moment calculation (because these are the moments of the distribution mathematically speaking)
 ```julia
 # Update the equilibrium
 Swalbe.equilibrium!(feq, height, velx, vely, vsq)